The Board has pleasure in presenting the (13th) Thirteen Annual Report on business and operations of the Company for the year ended 31st March 2018.

 Your Company strives to ensure that best Corporate Governance Practices are identified, adopted and consistently followed.

-The Report on the Corporate Governance forms an integral part of this report and is set out as Annexure VI to this report.
-The Certificate from the practicing Company Secretary M/s Chandrasekaran Associates, Company Secretaries, certifying compliance with the conditions of the Corporate Governance as stipulated under Clause 49 of the Listing Agreement with Stock Exchanges up to November 30, 2015 and Regulation 15(2) of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 effective from December 01, 2015 is annexed with the report on Corporate Governance.
+The Report on the Corporate Governance forms an integral part of this report and is set out as Annexure VII to this Report.
+The Certificate from the practicing Company Secretary M/s Chandrasekaran Associates, Company Secretaries, certifying compliance with the conditions of the Corporate Governance as stipulated under Regulation 15(2) of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 is annexed with the Report on Corporate Governance.

 |Number of Complaints received||Nil|

 |Number of Complaints disposed off||Nil|

 The Company is in compliance with the applicable Secretarial Standards issued by Institute of Company Secretaries of India.

 Your Directors wish to place on record their sincere appreciation of the efforts and dedicated services of all the employees which have contributed by staying with the Company in the tough period.

 The Board of Directors places on record its appreciation for the support, assistance and co-operation received from Government, Regulators and the bankers to the Company, i.e. Union Bank of India, Bank of Baroda, Corporation Bank and Asset Reconstruction Company (India) Limited (ARCIL).The Board is thankful to the shareholders for their support to the Company.

 The Board is also thankful to the employees of the Company for their co-operation and unstinted dedication to duty leading to cordial industrial relations during the year under review.